Small but Mighty: Micro-Influencer Marketing for Great Revenue Streams

 Source

-You need to determine your ROI, as well as gather data-driven insights on how you can optimize future campaigns.
+You must measure your campaign's success to determine whether it has contributed to increased revenues.
+You also need to determine your ROI and gather data-driven insights on how to optimize future campaigns.

 Go back to the objectives you set for your campaign.
 Some of the metrics you can track are engagement, clicks, and conversions: